 Set realistic expectations for yourself and forgive yourself for past mistakes.
 Holding onto guilt or regret only perpetuates negative thought patterns.

+Are Empaths Overthinkers?
+Is Overthinking Connected To Empathy?
+Well, majority of them are, somewhat, familiar to overthinking.
 Overall, little overthinking is part of how they are able to observe people and notice any change in their moods or behaviour.

+The journey of an “overthinking empath,” with a gift of profound empathy and the challenge of constant overthinking might be troubling.
 Empaths, with their heightened sensitivity, often find themselves prioritizing the well-being of others at the expense of their own.

 An ‘overthinking empath’ is an individual who possesses a strong gift of empathy, often feeling and understanding the emotions of others deeply.
 They also tend to overanalyze and overthink situations, leading to mental and emotional exhaustion.